How to Choose the Best Bedding for Your Wedding Registry

 Stomach sleeper?
 Opt for a thinner pillow, which will allow you to breathe and minimize the amount of strain on your neck.
-Because you sleep face-down with your nose right against the pillow, choose one made from a hypoallergenic material, like latex or bamboo, along with a hypoallergenic cover and pillowcase made from a natural material like organic cotton.
+Because you sleep face-down with your nose right against the pillow, choose one made from a hypoallergenic material, like latex or bamboo, along with a hypoallergenic cover and pillowcase made from a natural material like cotton.

 Beyond taking your sleep position into account, Joyce suggests hot sleepers get cooling pillows.

 Plus: "Always remember, one good-quality pillow can make up for the multiple low-quality pillows, so keep that in mind when doing your research and comparing prices," she adds.

 Consider pillow and mattress protectors

 Add a mattress protector to your wedding registry to keep allergens out of your bed

 For allergy sufferers, Joyce recommends a mattress protector and pillow protectors to shield against dust mites and other allergens.
 My husband and I are both prone to allergies, so I added pillow protectors to our registry.
 Pillow protectors also work to prevent sweat and drool from seeping into fabrics, making it easier to keep your pillows clean.